About the Global Forum

 The Global Forum now includes 126 member jurisdictions and the European Union, together with 15 observers, making it the largest tax group in the world.
 Membership of the Global Forum is open to all jurisdictions willing to: (i) commit to implement the international standard on transparency and exchange of information on request, (ii) participate and contribute to the peer review process, and (iii) contribute to the budget.
 Its current membership includes all G20 countries, OECD member countries, off-shore financial centres and many developing countries, all of whom have committed to adhere to the international standard.
 The procedure for becoming a member of the Global Forum is simple.
 A request letter of membership (English template) signed by an authorised person in the government should be sent to the Global Forum Secretariat.

 The Global Forum Secretariat

 The Global Forum has a self-standing dedicated Secretariat, based in the OECD Centre for Tax Policy and Administration.
 Over the years, the Secretariat has been expanded to include 27 staff members with diverse national backgrounds and experience, which includes both directly hired staff and secondees provided by Global Forum members.
 The OECD Council decision establishing the Global Forum exceptionally provides for nationals of non-OECD member countries to be able to join the Global Forum Secretariat, and staff members who are nationals of Brazil, Cameroon, Hong Kong (China), India and Russia have been hired.
-Secondees have been provided by Bermuda, the Czech Republic, Germany, Japan, the Netherlands, Norway, Singapore, and the British Virgin Islands.
+Secondees have been provided by Bermuda, the Czech Republic, Germany, Japan, the Netherlands, Norway, Saudi Arabia, Singapore, and the British Virgin Islands.
 France, Jersey and India have made voluntary contributions.
-Staff at the Global Forum Secretariat comes from 18 different jurisdictions, and speaks 12 languages: Chinese, Czech, Dutch, English, French, Hindi, Italian, Japanese, Norwegian, Portuguese, Russian and Spanish.
+Staff at the Global Forum Secretariat comes from 18 different jurisdictions, and speaks 13 languages: Arabic, Chinese, Czech, Dutch, English, French, Hindi, Italian, Japanese, Norwegian, Portuguese, Spanish and Turkish.
 The Global Forum Secretariat is headed by Ms Monica Bhatia from India since 2012.